shajra/direnv-nix-lorelei/README.md

     			     changes
         -A --auto-watch-mtime    watch autodetected files for
     			     modification times
-        -w --watch-content PATH  watch a file's content for changes -W --watch-mtime PATH    watch a file's modification time -C --ignore-cache        recompute new environment every time -k --keep-last NUM       protect last N caches from GC (default 5)
+        -d --auto-watch-deep     deeper searching for -a and -A options -w --watch-content PATH  watch a file's content for changes -W --watch-mtime PATH    watch a file's modification time -C --ignore-cache        recompute new environment every time -k --keep-last NUM       protect last N caches from GC (default 5)

 With the `--auto-watch-content` and `--auto-watch-mtime` switches, you don't have to worry about which files to watch for changes.
 You can either watch these files when their modifications time change, or when their content actually changes (touching a file changes its modification time, but not its content).

+The `--auto-watch-content` and `--auto-watch-mtime` switches catch a good amount of Nix files, but won't catch everything you might have the idea to watch.
 If you want to specify files to watch explicitly, you can use the `--watch-content` and `--watch-mtime` switches.

+You can use the `--auto-watch-deep` switch to have the auto-watching features look a little deeper for files to watch.
+However, the evaluation time you'll face for an not-yet-cached environment will be notably longer for this deeper search (possibly twice as long).
+Note auto-watching without the `--auto-watch-deep` switch shouldn't add much evaluation overhead, so you should be able to use the normal shallower auto-detection without worrying about a slowdown.

 If for some (unlikely) reason, you want the benefits of protection from Nix garbage collection, but not cache the evaluation of environments, you can use `--ignore-cache`.
 Note, that you still need to specify files to watch for changes.
 With `--ignore-cache`, you'll recalculate the Nix expression for your project every time these watched files trigger Direnv to recalculate an environment.